jrfnl/clearPHP/_rules/php-manual/all-unique-arguments.md

 {% endhighlight %}

-It is recommended to always use distinct names for arguments variables.
+It is recommended to always use distinct names for argument variables.

 ### Rule Details